RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-2-1-deploy-rhv-vm-playbook.markdown

 ## Get IP address from IPAM server

 We want to have also IP addressing and name service automated.
 PhpIPAM is used to manage them.
-We use API to replace the network persons secret excel sheet :) You've been warned!
+We use API to replace the network person's secret excel sheet :) You've been warned!

 ```